 2. Wearing too many clothes.

 A thick layer of clothes prevents the body from cooling down.
 Wearing these kinds of clothes during the hot weather does not allow the sweat to evaporate.
 As much as possible, do not wear thick jackets and avoid wearing layers of clothes.
-Wearing these kinds of clothes are not meant for the warm weather.
+Wearing these kinds of clothes is not meant for the warm weather.
 Try wearing clothes that are more breathable and looser.